ruitaiS/capstone-2/README.md

 ---------
 Finally I looked at the number of moves taken during the match.
-I didn't expect for this to be a good predictor of game outcome, but I was intereseted to know whether more moves would increase the likelihood of certain win conditions (eg. resignaions), or whether the player's ranking would be predictive of the length of a match.
+I didn't expect for this to be a good predictor of game outcome, but I was intereseted to know whether more moves would increase the likelihood of certain win conditions (eg. resignations), or whether the player's ranking would be predictive of the length of a match.
 The charts are shown below:

 * Moves vs. victory status
 * average player ranking vs. number of moves